When To Provide Roof Edge Protection

 Roof edge protection is a structure or enclosure installed to prevent falls and injuries at height.
 Forms of roof edge protection are placed around the perimeter of a roof so that there is a reduced potential of people or materials falling over the edge.

-When working at height can’t be avoided, roof guardrail systems provide a barrier that limits people and materials from coming close to the edge.
+When working at height can’t be avoided, roof edge guardrail systems provide a barrier that limits people and materials from coming close to the edge.

 When to use roof edge protection?